spiegl/sql-2025/Übungen/04_Übungen_4_Lösungen.md

 WHERE Orders.CustomerID IN (
     SELECT Customers.CustomerID
     FROM Customers
-    WHERE Customers.Country IN ("USA", "Canada", "Mexico") );
+    WHERE Customers.Country IN ('USA', 'Canada', 'Mexico') );

 DELETE FROM Customers
-WHERE Customers.Country IN ("USA", "Canada", "Mexico");
+WHERE Customers.Country IN ('USA', 'Canada', 'Mexico');
 ```